doomslide/proof-trace/README.md

 ```bash
 lake exe sampleProofs -- 10 Mathlib.Data.Nat output/sampled_nat_theorems.jsonl
 ```
-This command will load the necessary parts of `Mathlib`, find theorems in modules like `Mathlib.Data.Nat.Basic`, `Mathlib.Data.Nat.Prime`, etc., and write the data for up to 100 of them into the specified output file.
-The output format for each theorem will be similar to the JSON objects described in the `proofTrace` example.
+The command loads Mathlib modules matching the prefix, extracts theorems from them, and writes to the output file in the same JSON format as proofTrace.